 I know that I don’t have to tell other parents that being a parent is the hardest job you’ll ever have, but it’s true.
 It has been a very intense chapter in my life and I’ve personally struggled to keep my own balance.
 Along the way, though, I’ve connected with amazing therapists and holistic workers who have empowered me to help my children, and myself, with our various needs.

 In my spare time, I garden as much as possible and believe that many things can be solved by simply disconnecting from media and going outside.
-I also love to cook, bake, see live music and travel.
+I also love to cook and bake, and pre-pandemic I loved to see live music and travel.
 My goal is to pass on my knowledge to other families seeking support and empower them to help their children and themselves.